brimdata/zed/pkg/zng/docs/spec.md

 where there are customary type names that are well-known to users of the Zeek system and are easily mapped onto a BZNG type having a different name.
-By encoding the aliases in the format, there is no need to configure mapping information across different systems using the format as the type aliases are communicated to the consumer of a BZNG stream.
+By encoding the aliases in the format, there is no need to configure mapping information across different systems using the format, as the type aliases are communicated to the consumer of a BZNG stream.

 A type alias is encoded as follows: